apoorvdixit88/proctor/README.md

 $ npm start # run server for dash board
 ```

+Note: React and node should be installed.

+### Dashboard

 ![](./assets/dashboard.PNG)

-We can use seach email feauture to fetch images of a particular user clicked during proctoring session.
+We can use search email feature to fetch images of a particular user clicked during proctoring session.

+### User Images

 ![](./assets/dashboard_img.PNG)

 <!-- dashboard_img.PNG -->